 - how your eye pupils react to light

 You may also need other tests to rule out other diseases or to find out the cause of optic neuritis.
 In some cases, you might be asked to have a magnetic resonance imaging (MRI) scan to make sure that you don’t have multiple sclerosis.

 In most cases, your vision will improve without treatment after a few weeks.
 However, it is important to see a doctor following any sudden changes to your vision.

-Most people recover close to normal vision within a year.
+Most people recover close to normal vision within a year, although the optic nerve is often permanently damaged.
 Treatment with steroid injections may speed up recovery, but treatment doesn’t affect how much vision you will recover.